-When I used to think of Transylvania, it would be the latter – Dracula!
-So what better way to spend Simon’s 30th birthday which happens to fall on Halloween, than a Dracula tour around Transylvania!
-Oh yes, we spent our time being driven around in a pimped up Dracula bus complete with red and black leather walls, red velvet curtains and blacked out windows – fabulous!
+When I used to think of Transylvania it was always about Vlad the Impaler or Vlad Tepes, the inspiration for Dracula!
+So what better way to spend Simon’s 30th birthday (which happens to fall on Halloween) than a Dracula tour around Transylvania!
+Oh yes, we spent our time driving around Sibiu, Bran Castle and Sighisoria in a pimped up Dracula bus complete with red and black leather walls, red velvet curtains and blacked out windows – fabulous!

 For our Dracula tour, we found the perfect trip with Transylvania Live which included a visit to Bran Castle, the towns of Sibiu and Sighișoara and the highlight... a fancy dress Halloween party in the birthplace of Vlad Dracul... the inspiration for the Dracula genre.